Educators & Parents

 These fees are negotiable so that all children and interested adult groups can receive the benefit of our programs.

-The Curriculum Support Committee for the Delaware County Historical Society organized in 2012 under the leadership of Brent Carson, a lifelong Delaware resident and former social studies teacher for Delaware City Schools.
+The Curriculum Support Committee of the Delaware County Historical Society organized in 2012 under the leadership of Brent Carson, a lifelong Delaware resident and former social studies teacher for Delaware City Schools.
 Brent recruited retired teachers from local school districts to start this committee.
-Once this group of teachers got together and saw the wealth of materials at the Historical Society, they recognized the huge programing potential opportunity and began to work on ways to get these materials into the hands develop programs to share with teachers and students.
+Once this group of teachers got together and saw the wealth of materials at the Historical Society, they recognized its huge programing potential and began to develop programs to share with teachers and students.

 The Curriculum Support Committee recognizes the following organizations for the donations and financial support for our projects for local schools and organizations.